Search

 2. Rehab provides structure and support when substance use is no longer a choice

-3. You will have chance to reconnect with yourself, to reflect, and to rebuild your self-esteem
+3. You will have a chance to reconnect with yourself, reflect, and rebuild your self-esteem

 4. Probe the causes of your addiction and learn how to fight back in your ongoing recovery